CEA shares results of its assessments and collaborations through peer-reviewed publications and in reports to various stakeholders across campus.

 Shapiro, C., Moberg-Parker, J., Toma, S., Ayon, C., Zimmerman, H., Roth-Johnson, E. A., Hancock, S. P., Levis-Fitzgerald, M. & Sanders, E. R. (2015).
 Comparing the impact of course-based and apprentice-based research experiences in a life science laboratory curriculum.
 Journal of Microbiology & Biology Education, 16(2), 186-197. (https://dx.doi.org/10.1128%2Fjmbe.v16i2.1045

 The Excellence in Pedagogy and Innovative Classrooms (EPIC) Program is dedicated to innovating and strengthening humanities pedagogy at UCLA.
-The largest component of EPIC is its Seminars in Teaching Excellence (STEs) for faculty and graduate students.
-STEs explore topics fundamental to teaching and learning, foster innovative curricula, and open spaces for collaboration.
-Documentation of these seminars by researchers at CEA gives the EPIC program a reflective snapshot that fosters its goals to serve as a resource hub for humanities pedagogy and to provide faculty members and teaching assistants with support towards sustained excellence.
+The largest component of EPIC is its Seminars in Teaching Excellence (STEs) for faculty and graduate students, which explore topics in teaching and learning, foster innovative curricula, and open spaces for collaboration.
+Documentation of these seminars by researchers at CEA advances EPIC’s goals to serve as a resource hub for humanities pedagogy and to support sustained teaching excellence.

 Funding: Andrew W. Mellon Foundation